TianboLiu666/tianboliu666.github.io/_posts/2022-11-20-portfolio-optimization.md

 <!-- <embed src="/assets/files/Blockchain.pdf" width="500" height="375"  -->
  <!-- type="application/pdf"> -->
-<p>A study the problem of constructing a portfolio of finitely many assets</p>
+<p>A study of the problem of constructing a portfolio of finitely many assets</p>

 > We study the problem of constructing a portfolio of finitely many assets whose return rates are described by a discrete joint distribution.
 In particular, we study the portfolio optimization via stochastic dominance constraints in the second order.